 Where do Muscles and Fascia Refer Pain?

 Injury to muscle and fascia causes the body to form trigger points–which can be felt as knots in the muscles, in the middle of ropey bands of muscle.
-When they are “active,” they generate radiating pain, burning, and numbness symptoms.
+When they are “active,” they generate radiating pain, and any pain symptom you can describe.
 In these diagrams, the “x’s” represent approximate locations of trigger points, and the red speckles represent the areas of likely referred pain.

 What Might the Pain Feel Like?